Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/TVYR/about.md

-All the members of the teaam is passionate about coding
+All the members of the team is passionate about coding